npg70/galbreath-old/sources/kintyre-families.md

 * John G-, attached during a shinty match

-Unable to find any addition info
+Unable to find any additional to identify him.

 ---